RyanNHahn/HTML-CSS-Project/README.md

 4. Change the Source from **none** to **master** branch and click **Save**

   - It may take a few minutes (the GitHub website says up to 10) but your project should be accessible over the web from `your-gh-username.github.io/your-github-repo-name` (obviously substituting your own details in the link)

+## Other Tips

+- Save and commit often!

+- Look up what you don't know!

+- Don't be afraid to ask questions